Nyerye/C-Advanced-Calculator/README.md

 # C# WPF Calculator

-A simple calculator application built using C# and WPF (Windows Presentation Foundation) to perform basic arithmetic operations such as addition, subtraction, multiplication, division, and modulus.
+A simple calculator application built using C# and WPF (Windows Presentation Foundation) to perform basic arithmetic operations such as addition, subtraction, multiplication, division.
 This project demonstrates the implementation of a functional calculator UI and basic mathematical operations.

 ## Features
 - **Basic Arithmetic**: Addition, Subtraction, Multiplication, Division, and Modulus operations.